 Chicken Avocado Soup

-1/2 cup of grass-fed cheese to put on top
+- 1/2 cup of grass-fed cheese to put on top (optional)

-Step #4: Serve warm with avocado and cilantro for topping
+- Serve warm garnished with the avocado and cilantro.

 ***Nutritional info does not include optional ingredients.***